Create a Website Account - Manage notification subscriptions, save form progress and more.

 Yes.
 There are full-time at all three fire stations, and all stations are staffed 24/7.

 The Fire Department responds to more than 6500 calls annually.
 About 80% of the call are medical in nature.

 Please call the Chiefs Office at 651-249-2800.

-As of June 2018, we are not hiring currently.
+The fire department hires on a rolling basis.
 If you are interested in working for the Maplewood Fire Department, please check the City of Maplewood's Job Postings periodically for opportunities.

 No, the Fire Department does not fill up pools for residences.